AmpersandTarski/documentation/tutorial/Conceptual_model_enrollment.md

 So let’s finally go to the one rule that governs this information system: `isEnrolledFor |- takes ; isPartOf~`

 The rule consists of two parts with the `|-` as separator.
 On each side of the separator you find a relation.
 On the left-hand side we have the relation `isEnrolledFor` and on the right-hand side you see a relation that is not explicitly defined in the model.
-This relation is constructed from two relations that are in the model: `takes `and `isPartOf~` \(pronounced as “isPartOf-flip”, indicating the relation in opposite direction\).
+This relation is constructed from two relations that are in the model: `takes`and `isPartOf~` \(pronounced as “isPartOf-flip”, indicating the relation in opposite direction\).
 This constructed relation consists of \(`Student`, `Module`\)-pairs where the student is following a course that contains the module.
-Let’s call this new relation `can_enroll`.
+Let’s call this new relation `canEnrollFor`.

-Now we have the following rule: "attends implies qualifies\_for".
+Now we have the following rule: "isEnrolledFor implies canEnrollFor".

-Everytime the user tries to add a destination for a student, the rule checks whether the rule will turn out to be true for this \(student, destination\)-pair.
-If not, the rule produces a violation message.
+Everytime the user of the system tries to enroll a student for a module, the rule checks whether this student can be enrolled for this module based on the course the student is taking.
+If this enrollement is not allowed, the rule produces a violation message.
 In fact, with each ‘save’ in the database, all information in the database is checked against this rule.

 ### Assignment